 The UCSD Library is named after Dr. Seuss (Geisel).
 A hotly debated topic in recent news was whether Dr. Seuss was a racist, and how his views changed over years.
 You can explore this by yourself.
 Click images on the left to show a pre-built view of his war-time political cartoons tagged with term "racism".
 These cartoons argue against racial hiring quotas, racial prejudice, and racist propaganda.
 The article referenced above claims that Dr. Seuss only developed anti-racist views by the end of the war.
 However, you can sort these photos by year, and see that they are all from 1942.
 You can also explore his war-time political cartoons on such topics of "America First", "Isolationism", "Foreign Aid", sort them by countries, by World War II battles, etc. The collection is hosted by the UCSD Library, its main entry point is https://library.ucsd.edu/dc/collection/bb65202085

 This fascinating collection of Civil War photographs is maintained by the Michigan State Archives, it can be accessed here.
-Click images on the left to explore photos of George Armstrong Custer, who was raised in Michigan and Ohio, and served with the Union Army as a cavalry commander.
+Click images on the left to explore Civil War photos by battles and military units, by person's names and their ranks and roles in the war, by types of weapons and themes.
+You can explore images of George Armstrong Custer, who was raised in Michigan and Ohio, and served with the Union Army as a cavalry commander.
 He was brevetted to brigadier general at age 23, and to major general two years later, for his meritorious services at battles.
-This snapshot of the collection uses a filter (on the left panel) Title = Custer, George A. You can remove this filter, and continue exploring the collection, organizing it by Tags, sorting by Year, doing text search in the Description field, etc.
+Or you can click the images on the left (it is a sample saved view) to browse photos showing muskets and their owners, by different military units.
+You can remove this filter, and continue exploring the collection, organizing it by various tags, sorting by Year, doing text search in the Description, Tags and Identifier fields, etc.